 Pre-conference Courses

-Pre-conference workshops will take place on Tuesday 29th April (daytime).
+Pre-conference courses will take place on Tuesday 29th April (daytime).

 Courses will cost £50 each and will run in parallel.